argonium/beetle-cli/README.md

 * dir [&lt;path&gt;] - Print the directory listing for an optional directory (default is '.')
 * export csv &lt;filename&gt; - Set the session to export data to CSV
 * export json &lt;filename&gt; - Set the session to export data to JSON
+* export markdown &lt;filename&gt; - Set the session to export data to Markdown
 * export sql &lt;filename&gt; &lt;tablename&gt; -  - Set the session to export data to SQL
 * export toml &lt;filename&gt; - Set the session to export data to TOML
 * export xml &lt;filename&gt; - Set the session to export data to XML